kubernetes/enhancements/keps/sig-node/6053-kubelet-image-gc-observability/README.md

   target bytes, duration, outcome, and freed bytes.
 - `DeleteUnusedImages`: record attempt start, target bytes derived from eligible image sizes, duration, outcome, and freed bytes.
+- `imagesInEvictionOrder` and `detectImages`: record images skipped before deletion eligibility ordering, including images in use and images pinned by the runtime.
 - `freeSpace`: return structured summary data in addition to current return values, or update a per-attempt accumulator that records skipped images, deletion attempts, deletion successes, deletion failures, and freed bytes.